 5. Competitive Streak

 At the age of 29, Hannah has a strong competitive streak, winning several competitions throughout her life.
-She has won a number of Laurels including the Silver Team Medal at the Prix de States in 2005; the 16-year-old Equitation Championship at Capitol Challenge in 2006; the $35,000 Blenheim Summer Classic II Grand Prix in 2010, and the $10,000 Blenheim Summer Classic 1.35 Classic in 2011.
-Of course, being a world-class show jumper, she now competes at the Grand Prix level, and also attends the several prestigious riding events.
+She has won a number of Laurels including the Silver Team Medal at the Prix de States in 2005; the 16-year-old Equitation Championship at Capital Challenge in 2006; the $35,000 Blenheim Summer Classic II Grand Prix in 2010, and the $10,000 Blenheim Summer Classic 1.35 Classic in 2011.
+Of course, being a world-class show jumper, she now competes at the Grand Prix level and also attends several prestigious riding events.